 - Protects the skin: Dhingra adds that vitamin D functions as a steroid, working within a cell’s nucleus to stimulate proliferation, regulate function, and potentially stabilize genes.
-"One study suggests this has a protective effect on the skin, potentially staving off skin cancers," Dhingra says.
+A 2012 study suggests that Vitamin D may play a protective role in cancers broadly, and skin cancer specifically.

 - Decreases environmental damagers: Herrmann and Gerstner say as an antioxidant, topical vitamin D can also squelch damaging environmental oxidants that cause premature aging.